 The North Carolina Supreme Court ruled in a subsequent 4-2 decision that the trial court had not made adequate findings of fact to conclude that the “VRA districts” were drawn predominately based on race.
 However, the court determined the error was harmless because the districts were able to survive strict scrutiny, and affirmed the trial court’s judgment.
 The North Carolina Supreme Court agreed with the trial court that complying with the VRA was a compelling interest for the legislature when drawing its maps.
 The court further concluded that drawing majority-minority districts with 50%-plus BVAP and creating majority-minority districts to ensure proportionate representation were safe harbors from VRA liability, so maps that followed these methods were narrowly tailored.
 The North Carolina Supreme Court also affirmed the lower court’s rulings on the other, “non-VRA” districts, as well as its rulings on the plaintiffs’ claims regarding county-splitting and deviations from traditional redistricting principles.

-The plaintiffs appealed the state high court’s ruling to the U.S. Supreme Court, which granted certiorari, vacated the opinion below, and remanded the case for further consideration in light of Alabama Legislative Black Caucus v.
-Alabama, 135 S. Ct.
-1257 (2015).
+The plaintiffs appealed the state high court’s ruling to the U.S. Supreme Court, which vacated the opinion below, and remanded the case for further consideration in light of Alabama Legislative Black Caucus v.
+Alabama.
 On remand, North Carolina’s Supreme Court again affirmed the trial court’s rulings, on largely similar bases as it had previously.
 Most importantly, the court concluded that, because each VRA district “was created because the State had a compelling interest in compl[ying] with [S]ection 2, and each was narrowly tailored to accomplish that goal,” each district was constitutional regardless of what Section 5 might demand.

-The plaintiffs have filed a second petition for certiorari with the U.S. Supreme Court, primarily asking the Court to determine whether Section 2 requires a jurisdiction to draw a racially proportionate number of majority-black legislative districts each with a BVAP of more than 50%.
-The petition is pending.
+The plaintiffs filed a second petition for certiorari with the U.S. Supreme Court, primarily asking the Court to determine whether Section 2 requires a jurisdiction to draw a racially proportionate number of majority-black legislative districts each with a BVAP of more than 50%.

-On May 30, the Supreme Court vacated the decision of the North Carolina Supreme Court and remanded the case for further consideration in light of the Supreme Court’s decision in Cooper v.
+On May 30, 2017 the Supreme Court vacated the decision of the North Carolina Supreme Court and remanded the case for further consideration in light of the Supreme Court’s decision in Cooper v.
 Harris.
-The North Carolina Supreme Court held a hearing in the case on August 28.